bigomics/omicsplayground-doc/overview.rst

 composed of the online interface, which supports the real-time visualisation and interaction with users.
 The interface contains several optional settings in order to provide a customisable experience suited to each user’s background.

+The platform can be accessed on the following link: https://bigomics.ch/omics-playground/

 .. figure:: figures/overview.png
     :align: center
     :width: 100%